 Who wouldn’t want to live in a country which boasts one vineyard for every 75 inhabitants and where one in twenty of the population keeps bees!
 Add beautiful countryside and a more relaxed pace of life and it’s not hard to see why people are moving from the UK to Slovenia.

 What should you expect if you’re moving to Slovenia and how should you go about maximising your chances of building a successful and happy life there?
 Well, that starts with attending to the details of the move itself and choosing your removal service carefully, so that the things you hold most dear arrive safely to your destination.
-Beyond that, finding the right location and understanding what to expect when you get there are also vital.
+Beyond that, finding the right location, evaluating your living costs and understanding what to expect when you get there are also vital.
 Read on to find out more about what to expect if you’re moving to Slovenia.

 Where to live in Slovenia

 With a population of less than 300,000, Slovenia’s capital is smaller than a medium-sized UK city.
 The student population of 50,000 gives rise to vibrant and youthful culture.
 Museums and art galleries, street art and independent shops abound.
 The vibe of this city is one of interconnected neighbourhoods rather than that of an economic hub.
 It’s among the most popular place to live with both Slovene natives and ex-pats.

 In keeping with the ethos of the country as a whole, Ljublijana is both clean and green.
 Tivoli Park covers an area of 5 square kilometres and stretches right to the centre of the city.
 Ljubliana is also bicycle-friendly, it tends to be flat, there are lots of dedicated cycle roots and you can get from one side of town to the other in around 20 minutes.

 Like Ljubliana, Maribor has an international airport.
 For those who want to maintain a connection with friends and family in the UK, this is a strong advantage.
 Maribor is also a university town and, like the capital, scores highly on quality of life indexes.